Nmap, Network Mapper

 sudo nmap -n -PN -sT -sU -p- scanme.nmap.org

-OS scanning is a powerful feature of Nmap that identifies the host’s OS and version.
-Use the following command:
+Example 3: Conducting an Operating System scan OS scanning is a powerful feature of Nmap that attempts to identify the host’s OS and version based on how it responds to specific packets.

-nmap -O 'target IP'
+sudo nmap -O target_ip

-Speed up your Nmap scans by disabling reverse DNS resolution with the -n parameter.
-For example, for a basic ping scan on a large network:
+Example 4: Disabling Domain Name Resolution (DNS) Speed up your Nmap scans by disabling reverse DNS resolution with the -n parameter.
+This is incredibly useful for a basic ping scan on a large network.

 nmap -sp -n 192.100.1.1/24